 English gardens can be broken down into two categories: Cottage and country.
 Although both of these categories rely on intentionality and purposeful plant placement, the resulting aesthetic and appearance of your garden will vary depending on which type you want to recreate.

-English cottage gardens are based in organized chaos.
+English cottage gardens are based on organized chaos.
 As such, they aren’t for everyone.
-The characteristics of this English garden includes somewhat undefined flower beds (in the sense that there are no hard and fast edges of where the beds begin and end).
+The characteristics of this English garden include somewhat undefined flower beds (in the sense that there are no hard and fast edges of where the beds begin and end).
 English cottage gardens lend themselves to stone paths and picket fences, trellises, and colorful flowers.
 Although it can appear a bit messy to a passerby, this type of garden is very intentionally created to give an air of relaxation and contentment.

 English country gardens, on the other hand, are based around defined lines and spaces.
-If you like to have a place for everything and have everything in its place, you’ll love the clearcut garden beds and trimmed hedges that are featured in this style of garden.
+If you like to have a place for everything and have everything in its place, you’ll love the clear-cut garden beds and trimmed hedges that are featured in this style of garden.
 English country gardens lend themselves to larger spaces, often having paths leading from one distinct area to the next (but that doesn’t mean you can’t recreate it in a smaller lawn).
 The characteristics of an English country garden are perfectly suited for someone who likes definition and solid organization.

 How to decide if an English garden is right for you